 Eligibility

-You must be a woman of color who is a coach, strength-conditioning coach, or director of operations at an HBCU institution.
+Five (5) Hudl tuition scholarships will be awarded to a woman of color who is a coach, strength-conditioning coach, or director of operations at an HBCU institution.

 Brianna Barry Memorial Scholarship